 The fret wires may be polished using fine-grade steel wool followed by an eraser.
 The fretboard is often protected during this process by either masking the fretboard completely or using a fret guard, as pictured above.

 Guitar fretboards usually feature a radius.
-This is more pronounced on the electric guitar, and less so on the acoustic.
-Many classical guitars feature no radius at all.
+This is more pronounced on the electric guitar, and less so on the acoustic, while many classical guitars feature no radius at all.